-The next work, which was completed as a part of a research group with multiple collaborators, Hospital Diversity Management Programs: Community Diversity Factors and Hospital Outcomes, submitted to International Journal of Operations & Production Management, examines the association between the hospital diversity management programs (DMP) and hospital performance outcomes using empirical analysis on panel data merged from the American Hospital Association, the United States Census Bureau, the Centers for Medicare and Medicaid Services, and the Hospital Consumer Assessment of Healthcare Providers and Systems.
+The next work, which was completed as a part of a research group with multiple collaborators, Hospital Diversity Management Programs: Community Diversity Factors and Hospital Outcomes, submitted to International Journal of Operations & Production Management, examines the association between hospital diversity management programs (DMP) and hospital performance outcomes using empirical analysis on panel data merged from the American Hospital Association, the United States Census Bureau, the Centers for Medicare and Medicaid Services, and the Hospital Consumer Assessment of Healthcare Providers and Systems.
 The theoretical framework was grounded in social categorization theory to understand mechanisms driving DMP use in healthcare organizational contexts.
 The study reveals significant antecedents associated with hospital DMP use, including positive associations with a county diversity index and population.
 DMP maturity is found associated with patient experience metrics.
 The associations are often more pronounced in high-diversity counties.

 Future Research Agenda

 My future research plans include but are not limited to continuing the streams of research that I have been exploring throughout my master’s and doctoral studies.
 Although I was able to focus on supply chain management problems with a specific focus on network resilience and tackle a broad set of problems that arise in healthcare through scheduling and diversity related studies, there are many more promising directions within these areas that can further be explored.
-With the skills acquired and the perspective gained through graduate research experience, it is possible to extend the application areas to the broader class of problems and application areas that fall under the operations research and supply chain management such as disaster management, energy systems, logistics, and healthcare management.
+With the skills acquired and the perspective gained through graduate research experience, it is possible to extend the application areas to broader classes of problems and application areas that fall within operations research and supply chain management, such as disaster management, energy systems, logistics, and healthcare management.
 In addition to the methodologies I used so far during my graduate studies, I am planning to integrate reinforcement learning tools into my research in order to provide a new perspective to the challenges that are currently being studied.
 My plans for future research projects are summarized below along with the possible funding opportunities.

 Network Resilience in Disaster Management